Summit League: Horizon and ECC transitions

-In 1994, charter members Cleveland State, UIC, and Green Bay, as well as newer members Wisconsin–Milwaukee, Northern Illinois, and Wright State left the conference to join the Midwestern Collegiate Conference, now known as the Horizon League.
+In 1994, charter members Cleveland State, UIC and UWGB, as well as newer members Northern Illinois, Wisconsin–Milwaukee, and Wright State left the conference to join the Midwestern Collegiate Conference, now known as the Horizon League.

-The Mid-Continent absorbed Central Connecticut State University, Chicago State University, the University at Buffalo, Troy State University (now Troy University), and Northeastern Illinois University from the collapsed East Coast Conference in response.
+The Mid-Continent absorbed Central Connecticut State University, Chicago State University, Northeastern Illinois University, the University at Buffalo, and Troy State University (now Troy University) from the collapsed East Coast Conference in response.
 None of these institutions remain in the league.

-Missouri-Kansas City, formerly an independent, also joined the Mid-Continent Conference in 1994.
+The University of Missouri–Kansas City, formerly an independent, also joined the Mid-Continent Conference in 1994.

 Declining membership

 Eastern Illinois moved to the Ohio Valley Conference in 1996, reducing membership to nine programs.
-Troy State departed for the Trans America Athletic Conference while Central Connecticut joined the Northeast Conference in 1997.
-Buffalo joined the MAC in 1998 while Northeastern Illinois ceased intercollegiate athletics at that time.
-Oral Roberts University and Southern Utah University replaced the former pair while Indiana University-Purdue University Indianapolis (IUPUI) and Oakland University moved into the latter duo's spots a year later.
+Troy State departed for the Trans America Athletic Conference while Central Connecticut State joined the Northeast Conference in 1997.
+Buffalo joined the Mid-American Conference in 1998 while Northeastern Illinois ceased intercollegiate athletics at that time.
+Oral Roberts University and Southern Utah University replaced the former pair while Indiana University–Purdue University Indianapolis (IUPUI; its athletic program is now IU Indy) and Oakland University moved into the latter duo's spots a year later.

 Youngstown State switched to the Horizon League in 2001, and Centenary College replaced it in 2003.
 Chicago State University announced in the spring of 2006 that it would withdraw from the conference to compete as an independent starting in the 2006–07 school year.
 Charter member Valparaiso then moved to the Horizon in 2007.